Kintyre/ksconf/docs/source/cmd_unarchive.rst

         If a git commit is incorrect, simply roll it back with ``git reset`` or fix it with a ``git commit --amend`` before the changes are pushed anywhere else.
 There's no native ``--dry-run`` or undo for unarchive mode because that's why you're using git in the first place, right?
-(And such features would require significant overhead and unittesting)
+(And such features would require significant overhead and unit testing)

     SPL
         Supports tarballs (.tar.gz, .spl), and less-common zip files (.zip)